So your brand new HP printer just arrived! Great!

 It may look like staring into the maw of a machine beast - but getting cartridges in is really easy.

 Find out if yours is a laser (LaserJet) or an ink printer before you get started.
 Big, elongated cartridges are usually a sign of laser tech, while ink comes in compact dispensers.
+Regardless of the type, always opt for genuine HP cartridges to achieve good print results.

 If you have a Laser Printer: